HenokJs/Web-2-Student-management/README.md

 # Task Management System

-### A simple Task Management System built with PHP, MySQL, and XAMPP that allows users (admin and employees) to manage tasks, assign roles, track task progress, and receive notifications.
+### A simple Task Management System built with PHP and MySQL with XAMPP server that allows users (admin and employees) to manage tasks, assign roles, track task progress, and receive notifications.

 ## Features